6 Engagement Strategies for an Employee’s First Year

 Frequent one-on-ones begin on day one.
 Plan effective, recurring one-on-ones that build trust, engagement, and connection.
 Ask employees how they’re feeling, if they need further guidance, and what could be done to improve their experience so far.

 Need a little nudge?
-Utilize leadership tools like Align to create a thriving team culture through
+Utilize leadership tools like One-to-ones to create a thriving team culture through consistent, meaningful one-on-ones.

 4. Set goals early